In Depth Patient Reports - default

 - Psychological assessment

 Patients are usually assessed at the beginning and end of the program.
-Programs generally last 6 - 12 weeks, but longer programs appear to provide more long-term benefits.
-In one study, an 8-week pulmonary rehabilitation program reduced the number of COPD patients admitted to the hospital by 46%.
-Maintenance programs may slightly improve long-term outcomes.
+Programs generally last 6 to 12 weeks.
+But longer programs appear to provide more long-term benefits.

 Exercise.
 Exercise is important for maintaining strength and endurance, both of which are greatly affected by COPD.
 Weight-bearing exercises are important for maintaining quality of life and the ability to live independently.
 For the greatest benefit, programs should combine low- and high-intensity exercise with strength and endurance training.
-The use of noninvasive ventilation (NIPPV) during exercise provides some small, very short-term benefit.
+Home-based exercise programs can also help people with COPD.
 Receiving supplemental oxygen during rehabilitative exercise may improve patients' endurance.
 There is no evidence that inspiratory muscle training (training the muscles used to breathe in) is effective during pulmonary rehabilitation.

 Surgery.
 When a patient no longer responds to medications, surgery becomes a possible option.
 Choices include: